The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 Even though she was afraid of them, she tried not to pull her eyes away.

 “You have the answers, don’t you?” she muttered, pushing herself onto her feet.
 “I don’t know what you are.
 No matter who explains it, I don’t know what you are, but you’re everywhere.
-You cover every inch of this world, so you should know.
-How do I escape this reality I’ve found myself in?
-Tell me.
+You cover every inch of this world, so you should know: How do I change this reality I’ve found myself in?
+Tell me.”

 The snakes grew excited.
 They writhed faster and glowed in the darkness, but Kanna could sense it was with anxiety more than pleasure.
-Just as she did not want to see them, it seemed that they were wary of her, wary of being seen; they wanted her to notice them, but they were afraid of her, too.
+Just as she did not want to see them, it seemed that they were wary of her, wary of being seen; they badly craved for her to notice them, but at the same time, they were afraid of her, too.
 She could sense their fear and their excitement and their agitation as if it were her own.

 They began rising from the flat facade of the shrine and hissing to each other, which startled Kanna enough that she stumbled back.
 She felt the precipice behind her with the back of her bare heel.
 Her breath cut short.

 The snakes shot down from the surface of the rock and into the cavern, lighting it up in brilliant bursts of multicolored light.
 It appeared to be an invitation.
 Kanna gazed up at the swan whose wings folded over the top of the threshold.
-Its eyes were black, but they too swirled with tiny snakes.
+Its eyes were almost entirely a deep black, but they too swirled with tiny snakes.

 She swallowed again.
 She walked through the gateway with her head held up and she met the darkness with suppressed fear.
 As she did so, she stepped into yet another memory.